Your Ultimate Guide to Adelaide

 Visit Adelaide Central Market

 Hip and teeming with locals, Adelaide Central Market is a key component to a great Adelaide getaway to-do list.
 Stalls selling fresh local produce including mounds of fruits and vegetables, sweets, chocolates, eggs, cheeses and olive oils overflow here.
-Walk around and nibble on some testers.
-What’s more patisseries, cafes and multicultural food stalls tempt the senses as you stroll the numerous isles.
-Make sure you stop by the packaging-free stalls and take a look at venders selling native Australian produce.
+Walk around and nibble on some samples provided by stallholders.
+Patisseries, cafes and multicultural food stalls tempt the senses as you stroll the numerous aisles.
+If you can’t Kangaroo Island anytime soon, make sure you visit their stall where you can sample gins or pick up some KI honey.
 Grab a coffee and sip as you watch people go about their daily lives.

 Admire the Adelaide Botanic Gardens